 Fill in the application form

 Fill in the application form at www.studyinfo.fi during the application period.
 Logging in to the My Studyinfo service is not required for filling in the application form.
 You can refer to the instructional video at the bottom of this page.
 In your application form you can choose a maximum of 6 degree programmes to apply for from Universities and Universities of Applied Sciences in Finland.
 There is no fee required for filling in the application form.
 Please note each applicant can have a maximum of one application form per application period.
 If you submit more than one application form, your newest application form is active and the older application forms will be deleted.

-You need to upload required certificates to your application form.
+Upload any required education certificates to your application form.
 An official translation of your certificate is also required if it is not issued in English, Finnish or Swedish.
 If you want to make changes to your application, you can make the changes during the application period by either logging into the My Studyinfo service with Finnish banking codes or you can use the link sent to you in the automatic e-mail message which you have received after submitting your application.
 For other changes which are not possible to do via My Studyinfo -service or via the e-mail link, please send them by email to the Admissions Services of your highest choice UAS.